-Subject to the application of international tax treaties, the following are liable to French wealth tax:
+Subject to the application of international tax treaties, the following are liable to French real estate wealth tax:

-- ► French residents whose net worldwide assets are valued at or above €1.3 million - ► Non-French residents whose net assets located in France (except financial investments in France, which are exempt) are valued at or above €1.3 million
+- ► French residents whose net worldwide real estate assets are valued at or above €1.3 million - ► Non-French residents whose net real estate assets located in France are valued at or above €1.3 million

 The taxable worth for a year is assessed on 1 January of each year.
-It is the worth after deduction of debt owned by the taxpayers (see Section 6.3) and debts on which the taxpayer holds the usufruct.
-It includes all assets owned by the taxpayer and all assets on which the taxpayer holds the usufruct (except fully or partially exempted assets).
+It is the worth after deduction of debt owned by the taxpayers (see Section 6.3).
+It includes all real estate assets and property rights owned by the taxpayer and all real estate assets on which the taxpayer holds the legal usufruct (except fully or partially exempted assets).